These sexual health practices are simple and effective! Incorporate these essential sexual health practices into your day for a healthier lifestyle.

 This leads us to the importance of learning about your body and understanding how it works.

-Once you learn what you like and don’t like in bed, you can explore ways to express yourself sexually.
+Once you learn what you like and don’t like in bed, you can explore ways to express yourself sexually even like how to ride a dildo.
 You can also teach your partner what you do and don’t like in bed for a better sex life, as mentioned above.

 - Practice Safe Sex